Los Angeles Radio People, K

 Kasem, Casey: KRLA, 1963-69.
 Casey has an active voiceover career and his original American Top 40 is available in syndication.

 Kasem, Kerri: KLSX, 2005-08.
 Kerri, daughter of Casey Kasem, was a frequent guest and fill-in host at KLSX.
-She left a morning job in Las Vegas in late summer of 2007 and left within a few months.
+She left a morning job in Las Vegas in late summer of 2007.

 Kat, Killer: SEE Kat Snow